 Sleep Deprivation: A National Epidemic

-While experts from the Mayo Clinic and elsewhere recommend 7 – 9 hours of sleep per night for adults and 8 – 10 hours for growing teens, most people do not meet this recommendation.
+While experts from the Mayo Clinic suggests 7-9 hours of sleep per night for adults and 8-10 hours for growing teens, most people do not meet this recommendation.
 This is especially true for teens, young adults and overworked parents and professionals.
 A variety of factors contribute to this epidemic of sleep deprivation.
-Teens have more homework and extracurricular activities than past generations had, in addition to the hours spent using phones, playing video games and engaging with social media.
-In the professional world, many businesses expect employees to stay connected to the office far beyond the normal work day.
+Teens have more homework and extracurricular activities than past generations had in addition to the hours spent using phones, playing video games, and engaging with social media.
+In the professional world, many businesses expect employees to stay connected to the office far beyond the normal workday.
 The constant availability of the internet, along with its endless array of offerings, gives people of all ages even more opportunities to forego needed sleep.